No matter where you live, it’s easy to get sucked into a routine.

 It’s not about getting there but being there.
 It’s an opportunity to sit back, soak up the sounds of the gentle chug of the engine, the water hissing along the keel, a chance to witness cormorants performing their disappearing acts, to watch kingfishers darting among the reed beds, the sunlight dancing on the sea… In other words, all the things many of us probably left our native shores to enjoy.

-Admittedly, it’ll cost a bit more than a dolmuş; currently, a one-way ticket is 13TL, purchased in advance from the ticket office at either end.
+Admittedly, it’ll cost a bit more than a dolmuş; currently, a one-way ticket is 15TL, purchased in advance from the ticket office at either end.

 But then, in a currency many like to use as a yardstick, it’s less than the price of bottle of Efes – a small price to pay for an opportunity to touch base with the Mediterranean, perhaps peer into yachts owned by affluent Russian oligarchs and wave awkwardly at passengers aboard other water taxis heading on the return trip.

 Something else to bear in mind is that each vessel and its captain are members of the Çalış Co-operative, which also operates the day boats which run the trips out into Fethiye Bay.
-In other words, your 13TL isn’t just going into an individual’s pocket but helping to cover the costs of an operation which provides jobs for dozens of people through the summer.
+In other words, your 15TL isn’t just going into an individual’s pocket but helping to cover the costs of an operation that provides jobs for dozens of people through the summer.

 As a result of a proper management structure, current precautions against the spread of COVID-19 are also being taken seriously.
 Passengers can expect to have their temperatures taken with remote sensors, facemasks are required (at least on boarding), boats are disinfected regularly while the Çalış embarkation point even includes a decontamination cubicle which gently sprays a fine mist of disinfectant which each passenger must walk through.